Updated 04/03/2012

 We are not sure.

-Scarab (No.1) was the first to come out of the Aberdour Marine yard in 1971 and Lady Juliana was allegedly dragged out of the gates almost completed just before the receivers arrived in 1977.
+Scarab (No.1) was the first to come out of the Aberdour Marine yard in 1970 and Lady Juliana was allegedly dragged out of the gates almost completed just before the receivers arrived in 1977.
 Lady Juliana however has no identifying number carved on her.
-Frou Frou II (later renamed Askivall of Skipness) was under construction and was impounded by the receivers and subsequently completed by McGruers on the Gareloch and commissioned in 1984...but as yet we have no further details of her.
-Brigantia, (No.35), was launched in late1974....so the best estimate is that they were turning out a boat every month or thereabouts making the total from Aberdour Marine approximately 70-80.
-Add to these a dozen or so boats that went to other yards, and probably only a handful of home completions......and the overall total must be in the region of 100 in Britain alone.
+Frou Frou II (later renamed Askivall of Skipness) was under construction and was impounded by the receivers and subsequently completed by McGruers on the Gareloch and commissioned in 1984...but as yet we have no further details of her.....So, the best estimate of the total from Aberdour is approximately 27.
+Add to these a dozen or so boats that went to other yards, and probably only a handful of home completions......and the overall total must be in the region of 46 to 50 .

 The Victory 41